Asked and Answered

 Bottom line: Budgets may not surge in 2026, but the importance of Hispanic and multicultural marketing continues to rise — and marketers who deliver relevance, effectiveness, and ROI will be best positioned to win.

-In January we asked: "What trends are you watching in 2026?"
-Here's what our members told us:
+"What trends are you watching in 2026?"

 Technology remains front and center, particularly AI’s impact and how cross-platform behavior is evolving among Latino audiences, suggests Doug Hyde from Entravision.
 He’s also watching political engagement and the Latino vote’s growing influence.